aiven/aiven-docs/docs/products/metrics.md

   needs and improves query performance, resulting in greater efficiency and cost savings.
 - **Simplified operations**: Reduce the complexity of your metrics system with a managed service that provides a pre-configured and optimized Thanos setup.

+## Limitations

+- Aiven for Metrics is not currently available on Azure or Google Cloud Marketplace.

 ## Related pages